nwendling/kubernetes/docs/design/job_controller.md

 - [Distributed CRON jobs in k8s #2156](https://github.com/GoogleCloudPlatform/kubernetes/issues/2156)
 - [Job Controller #1624](https://github.com/GoogleCloudPlatform/kubernetes/issues/1624)

+A need for a new controller is also mentioned in [here](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/pod-states.md#controllers-and-restartpolicy)

 Several features also already exist that could be used by external tools to trigger batch execution on one pod within k8 cluster.
 - Create a standalone pod (not linked to any existing replication controllers)
 - Execute a new process within a given container from a running pod.